ceaserkx/Configuring-Wazuh-for-Threat-Intelligence/README.md

   ```
   sudo nmap -sV -O (ip-address of machine; local ip if kali installed w/ linode cluster; public ip if kali installed on VM or local machine)
   ```
-  - sV retrieves target's version for the respective port. i.e. Port 80, Apached httpd 2.4.57
+  - sV retrieves target's version for the respective port. i.e. Port 80, Apache httpd 2.4.57
   - O attempts to retrieve target OS
 - For the linode machines, SSH service should be open and running, so we can attempt a bruteforce.
-(Althought port 22 is a common and expected port to open, this is why proper port management is important).
+(Although port 22 is a common and expected port to open, this is why proper port management is important).
 - Attempt an SSH bruteforce from a wordlist, run:
   ```
   hydra -l (username) -P /usr/share/wordlists/wfuzz/others/common_pass.txt ssh://(linode ip you are targeting)